Marfeel/MarfeelTestDrive/EXAM.md

 	given element.

 * What benefits you get by using a CSS preprocessor?

+	The syntaxis is nested, you can define variables and mixins, you can use mathematical and operational functions ad you can join multiple files.
+Mainly preprocessors aim to simplify CSS and add functionalities to it.

 * Why would you use unit testing?

+	To identify problems at an early stage and plan your coding in a better way, to make changes easily and identify issues rapidly, it's easy to find and undestand every unit's job and it allows you to improve the 		design without breaking it.

 * How would you accelerate an element by hardware and why?

+	In CSS I would do it with using the 3d space (translate3d), also using canvas elements.
+It's useful in devices that have a graphical processing unit in order to help the CPU render graphical content.